 If you grow your own food, chances are you’ve come across a tomato hornworm at some point in your gardening.
 The tomato hornworm is one of the more invasive species of green caterpillar and has garnered a reputation for its ravenous appetite on tomato crops all over the country.

-Mature caterpillars can be identified by their plump, bright green bodies, which have a series of eight white diagonal slashes down each side that are shaped more like chevrons (or sideways Vs).
+Mature caterpillars can be identified by their plump, bright green bodies, which have a series of eight white slashes down each side that are shaped more like chevrons (or sideways Vs).
 The “horn” on tomato hornworms are black or bluish-black (instead of red).

 Tomato hornworms are one of the largest caterpillars, reaching up to (4 inches) long.